bloomventures/cyberleague/docs/bot_development_guide.md

 - `./cyberleague bot build`
   - run the build step on its own
+- `./cyberleague bot test-local`
+  - run the local test (with the `run-cmd`)
 - `./cyberleague bot upload`
   - run the upload step on its own (with the current artifact)
-- `./cyberleague bot test`
+- `./cyberleague bot test-remote`
-  - run the test step on its own (with the current artifact)
+  - run a remote test (with the current artifact - which must have been uploaded)